NEW! Biden Administration’s Detailed Guide to the IRA

 A veteran journalist’s take: “It makes clean energy cheap.”

-An excellent entry point into the IRA is from the pen of veteran journalist Mark Hertsgaard.
+An excellent early entry point into the IRA is from the pen of veteran journalist Mark Hertsgaard.
 His Aug.
-11 essay in The Nation, Does The Climate Bill Throw Environmental Justice Under The Bus?, touts the legislation as by far the biggest pro-climate policy by the U.S. or any other country, while making clear that it’s not enough by itself.
+11, 2022 essay in The Nation, Does The Climate Bill Throw Environmental Justice Under The Bus?, touted the legislation as by far the biggest pro-climate policy by the U.S. or any other country, while making clear that it’s not enough by itself.

-Mark’s piece is worth quoting at length, especially up front, where he says, Yes, the legislation is a big deal:
+Mark’s piece is worth quoting at length, especially up front, where he said, Yes, the legislation is a big deal:

 “It makes clean energy cheap, that’s the bottom line,” said Jesse Jenkins, an engineering professor at Princeton who conducted independent modeling of the spending.
 New federal money, often in the form of tax credits, will subsidize consumers who switch to electric vehicles or install heat pumps and other energy efficient household technologies.
 It will incentivize electric utility companies to shift from gas to renewables and oil and gas companies to minimize leaks of methane, an exceptionally potent greenhouse gas.
 It will pay to clean up America’s ports, a concentrated source of emissions that not only overheats the planet but poisons nearby communities, which tend to be disproportionately poor and people of color.